Slingshot

 Passive - Enabled by default, which can help prevent firewall interference.
 Disable if the FTP server denies PASV.

-User - Enter a valid user name for the remote server
+User - Enter a valid user name for the remote server.

-Passsword - Enter the user password
+Password - Enter the user password.

 Relative path - Define the path to the destination on the share if needed.